tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/vpn_gateways.html.markdown

   * `public_ip_address` - Public ip of the VPN gateway.
   * `restrict_state` - Restrict state of VPN gateway, valid values are `PRETECIVELY_ISOLATED`, `NORMAL`.
   * `state` - State of the VPN gateway, valid values are `PENDING`, `DELETING`, `AVAILABLE`.
+  * `tags` - A list of tags used to associate different resources.
   * `type` - Type of gateway instance, valid values are `IPSEC`, `SSL`.
   * `vpc_id` - ID of the VPC.
+  * `zone` - Zone of the VPN gateway.